matejus/w_meter/README.md

 If you want to use different ADC to measuring change the definitions at the begining of application.c file.
 You can change measuring period (5 sec by defaut) by modification of MEASURING_PERIOD constant.

 > [!WARNING]
 > You are playing with voltage of 230 V which is life threating.
-Be carefoul, keep everything isolated and dont touch the wires when plug is in socket!
+Be careful, keep everything isolated and dont touch the wires when plug is in socket!